SQL19/Deep-Learning/README.md

 # Deep-Learning
 This repository explores the latest state of the art techniques in the field of NLP and Image Processing.

-- NLP (Text Embedding, Semantic Search, Text Clustering)
+- NLP (Text Embedding, Semantic Search, Text Clustering, Text Classification)
 - Image Processing (Image Search, Image Clustering, Image Classification)
 - Model (CNN, LSTM, Transformers)